kgryte/github-get/README.md

 #### 'pending'

-The `Query` instance emits a `pending` event anytime the number of pending requests changes.
+A `Query` instance emits a `pending` event anytime the number of pending requests changes.
 Listening to this event could be useful when wanting to gracefully end a `Query` instance (e.g., allow all pending requests to finish before killing a process).

 ``` javascript
 function onPending( count ) {